 But by istiḥsān we do believe him if Z was born while owned by Y

+8:71 f if woman is between two, bears two children, and one man claims older and another younger, and claim is joint, then older son is from the man, and slave is umm walad for him, and younger son is son of who claimed him, and he’s liable for his value and half of 3iqr, and father of older is liable for half of umm’s value and half of 3iqr to partner, by qiyas father of the younger shouldn’t count, cause she became umm walad for the older, but istiḥsān and approve his claim.

+8:129 woman co-owned, two sons, wait, exactly identical to 8:71.

 8:72 if a slave girl is between a man and his son, then she gives birth to a boy and they both claim him, then he is the son of the father, not the son, by istiḥsān

 8:73 dido to above if its grandfather and grandson, it goes to grandfather, but all other relations he’s son of two people split between them